mitchjr9/Project-3/README.md

 ## Team Members

-Abib Ajibola
-Alex Mowlem
-Mitch Rose
+Abib Ajibola, Alex Mowlem, and Mitch Rose

 ## Project Description / Outline

-This project aims to build an auction marketplace used to make cryptocurrency bids on a minted NFT.
-Through the use of smart contracts, an image of a movie poster will be minted into an NFT, deployable on the Ethereum Virtual Machine.
-This movie poster NFT will then be used as an asset, and bids fascilitated using Eth.
-Finally, using the streamlit interface, a Front-End web application will behave as the User Interface for auction.
+We built an auction app used to make bids in Eth.
+Through the use of smart contracts, an image of a movie poster will be minted into an NFT.
+Finally, a frontend web application built in Streamlit is used to make bids in a more user-friendly way.

 ## NFT
-- Programming language: Solidity
-- contract for an ArtToken, operating on the ERC721 chain.
-This ensures that the token being minted is unique.
-- Finally, minting the tokenID and finalizing the NFT.
+The NFT contract creates a non-fungible token that complies with ERC721 standards.
+An NFT ensures means that the token is unique and has no inherent value, but rather the value is determined by the market.

-### Certificate
+## Certificate
-- The Certificate smart contract behaves as a digital receipt.
-- Imported OpenZepplin contract code.
+The certificate smart contract creates a digital receipt and is supported by imported OpenZepplin contract code.
-- The ABI signature is saved in a json file.
-This encodes the certificate of the NFT.

 ## Auction
--
+The auction contract enables bids to be made in Eth that are held by the contract.
+A wallet can only bid once in a given auction; there is a finite amount of time available for the auction; bids can only be made if they exceed the highest bid, and the highest bid wins when the time expires.

+## Exchange
+The exchange contract enables Eth to be sent to the contract.
+Eth can then be withdrawn from that contract, effectively enabling Eth to be sent from one wallet to another.

 ## Project Files
+1. auctiondapp folder - contains auction frontend and supporting materials
+1. contracts - contains all smart contracts used in the project
+1. images - contains _Punch 9_ movie poster